cnpryer/cnpryer.github.io/docs/building_a_digital_twin_for_a_logistics_firm.md

 At the moment we believe the best way to solve this problem is to develop these scenarios with the intention to distribute them behind APIs that allow other users and systems to run and modify them.

-### Improving data storage and endpoint performance
+## Improving data storage and endpoint performance

-*Revisiting the backlog.*
+*Revisiting the backlog...*

-Understanding this is a user-driven workflow helps us make sense of what a future DT could look like.
+Understanding that this is a user-driven workflow helps us make sense of what a future DT could look like.
 We can develop scenarios for our customers, but we only dump runs into a dashboard backend.
 Each customer has access to what is dumped into that database.

 The next step currently planned for the project is delivering those models in a way where their runs and input parameters are available on-demand.